Table of Contents

 A meal on the shoulders of giants

-The first way that seemed very logical to me was Esther Gohkel’s , who even wrote about correct posture, but she solved it by looking at how the ancients sat and stood, and this was something I hadn’t thought of, but he was also a genius for solving what we are supposed to eat, what is right for us in a way General to look at what the ancients ate and how they behaved and moved, not to copy everything but to use logic and copy what is good for us.
+The first way that seemed very logical to me was Esther Gohkel’s , who even wrote about correct posture, but she solved it by looking at how the ancients sat and stood, and this was something I hadn’t thought of, but he was also a genius for solving what we are supposed to eat, what is right for us In general – to look at what the ancients ate and how they behaved and moved, not to copy everything but to use logic and copy what is good for us.

-Another book that explains the science behind fat and meat is “The Big Bluff of Cholesterol” through the book you understand that fat is actually good for us from animals and not from plants and this connects to what the ancients used to eat, when there is a crossover between logic and science and historical observation then there is a crack.
+Another book that explains the science behind fat and meat is “The Big Bluff of Cholesterol” through which we understand that animal fat is actually good for us and not plant fat and it connects to what the ancients used to eat, when there is a crossover between logic and science and historical observation then there is a crack.

-Then when I tell about these books to my cousin from the Arab world, he throws me a good book called “The Paradox of Plants” by a heart surgeon from the USA.
-Here was really a breakthrough, Gendry said that there are all kinds of toxins in all kinds of roots, leaves and in general things from the plant so that we don’t eat them.
-Gendry’s mistake was that he said that some plants have it in a problematic way, but the truth is that all plants have it, he really was a trailblazer, but the book’s recommendation should have been to avoid plant food altogether except for ripe fruits and sourness, soaking and sprouting which significantly reduce the toxins that family One of them is the little ones.
+When I told about these books to my cousin from the USA, he told me about a good book called “The Paradox of the Plants” by a heart surgeon from the USA.
+It was really a breakthrough.
+Gendry said that there are all kinds of toxins in all kinds of roots, leaves and even plant things So that we don’t eat them.
+Gendry’s mistake was that he said that some plants have it in a problematic way, but the truth is that all plants have it, he really was a trailblazer, but the book’s recommendation should have been that food from plants should be completely avoided except for ripe and sour fruits, The soaking and sprouting that significantly reduce the toxins of which one family is the lactans.

 Nice check for food